MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Move-CsUser.md

 ### -Force
 If present, moves the user account without moving contacts or meetings.
-Contacts and meetings are deleted.
+Contacts and meetings are not recoverable.
 If not present, both the account and the associated data are moved.

 ```yaml
 Type: SwitchParameter